Resources and tools for Berkeley Haas alumni chapter volunteers and regional representatives.

 Whether meetings are in person or via conference call (reserve conference line via email) chapter boards need to meet regularly.
 Monthly meetings are optimal; boards are required to meet quarterly.
 Recruit a secretary to record attendance, topics of discussion, and action items.
-Share your meeting minutes (view Meeting Minutes examples below) with the Alumni Relations team (via email).
+Share your meeting minutes (view Meeting Minutes examples below) with the Alumni Relations office (via email).

 Provide structure and purpose for your chapter and enable the group to maintain itself.
 Your bylaws do not have to be exhaustive, but they will help the chapter govern itself and they are needed for other official purposes.

 Define the structure of your chapter and the key leadership roles in the chapter bylaws.
 Include job descriptions and term limits in the bylaws.

 If you apply for a bank account or an alcohol permit, you will need to submit a copy of the chapter's bylaws.
 For this reason, assure that your bylaws mention that your chapter is an "alumni constituency group" of UC Berkeley and, under the domain of the UC Regents, that the chapter has tax-exempt status.

 To create or update your chapter's bylaws, you may use the letter template (view Bylaws Letter Template below) and bylaws template (view HAN Chapters Bylaws Template below).
 View helpful tips on creating bylaws.